krithvi/meep/README.md

 # meep-cbd
-Cyberbullying detection system that uses machine learning to flag negative comments
+The purpose of this project is to build a cyberbullying detection system that uses machine learning to flag negative comments.
+The dataset contains statements, Their IDs and labels to indicate if it's positive or negative.
+The model is built using logistic regression as an optimisation on the existing project done on naive bayes algorithm.
+The libraries to be used in the project are sklearn and pandas